GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **Effect**: Select an exotic damage type.
 You create 2 glowing motes that orbit around you in swirling patterns.
 Each mote produces dim light out for an inch, just enough for them to be visible in the dark but not enough to see anything else.
 For the duration of the spell, when you are attacked you may use your reaction to do one of the following;
 * Attempt to reduce the impact with a mote.
 The mote provides a 1d4 bonus to defense- which is increased to 1d6 against attacks of the same type (the type you selected when casting the spell).
-* Attempt to retialiate with a mote, flinging it at the source of that attack if it is within 10 yards.
+* Attempt to retaliate with a mote, flinging it at the source of that attack if it is within 10 yards.
-* Detonate a mote, casuing an explosion that inflicts an attack against all within 1 foot (including yourself).
+* Detonate a mote, causing an explosion that inflicts an attack against all within 1 foot (including yourself).
 You gain a bonus to defense against the attack equal to the spell's tier.

 Additionally, while brawling with a foe, you may have the mote inflict a normal attack or detonate as above by using your reaction.
 The single attack suffers a penalty for brawling but not the attack from the explosion.

-When the duration expires, the motes fade from existance.
+When the duration expires, the motes fade from existence.
 When a mote is used, it ceases to be.

 **At Higher Tiers**: When cast at 4th tier or greater, for each tier beyond minimum, you may choose one of the following;
 * The duration is increased by 5 rounds